About Profiles Configuration

 Requests - Request definition is the process whereby you set up embedded HTML email messages that can be sent out immediately to the guest in response to a request for email information.
 Once configured, these request definition email messages must be attached to request types that use the EMAIL send method.
 When the request type is selected for a profile, you have the option of sending the embedded HTML email immediately or processing it at a later time as an email or via a data extract (mail merge).
 Request types can be associated with request templates, which allow you to set up templates that provide information such as data source and field list, language, web URL, and other details to simplify processing of the request type.

 External IFC - External interfaces allow for the external manipulation and distribution of merge rules, profile regions, character conversions and disabled broadcasts as described below.

 Merge Rules - Set up the rules that will help you identify possible duplicate profiles so they can be merged.

 Profile Regions - Profile merge rules are validated based on profile type and region.
-Regions only have to be configured in ORS if you wish to define merge rules differently for various property groupings.
+Regions only have to be configured in ORS to define merge rules differently for various property groupings.